+Note 1: HEVC specifies nested profiles.
+The screen content profile contains all the screen content tools from the main and range extension profiles.

+Note 2: Tools specific results could be gathered from JCT-VC.

-6.4.4 Encoding and Decoding Constraints
+6.4.5 Encoding and Decoding Constraints

-Table 6.4-2 provides an overview of encoding and decoding constraints Online Gaming and Screen Content scenario using AVC and HEVC codecs.
+Table 6.4-3 provides an overview of encoding and decoding constraints for Screen Content scenario using AVC and HEVC codecs operating points.
 This will support the definition of detailed test conditions.